-Grasshopper and Google Voice both offer customers a basic set of features like a local phone number, call management options, and voicemail functionality.
-Grasshopper offers more features than Google Voice but at a monthly cost.
-Google Voice is free except for fees that apply for international and calls to select locations in the United States.
+Grasshopper and Google Voice both offer customers a basic set of features, such as a local phone number, call management options, and voicemail functionality.
+Grasshopper offers more features than Google Voice, but at a monthly cost.
+Google Voice is free except for fees that apply for international calls to select locations in the U.S.

 Grasshopper has three different tiers of service.
 The Solo tier at $26 per month provides one number and three extensions, the Partner plan at $44 per month delivers three numbers and six extensions, and the Small Business plan at $80 per month provides you with five numbers and unlimited extensions.
 However, the main difference between these plans is the number of extensions and phone numbers you get.

-Grasshopper’s call management features include basic functions like voicemail transfer, call forwarding, and call blocking.
-It also allows you to configure a call menu that provides callers with different options like reaching various extensions or going directly to voicemail.
-Google Voice only offers voicemail, call screening, and call forwarding.
-Grasshopper is a better option for companies that want a more professional telephone presence.
+Grasshopper’s call management features include voicemail transfer, call forwarding, and call blocking.
+It also allows you to configure a call menu that provides callers with different options, like reaching various extensions or going directly to voicemail.
+In comparison, Google Voice only offers voicemail, call screening, and call forwarding.
+Therefore, Grasshopper is a better option for companies that want a more professional telephone presence.

 Each Grasshopper account comes with your choice of either a unique local phone number or a toll-free number and multiple extensions, depending on your tier of service.
 The Solo option gives you one number and three extensions, the Partner edition offers three numbers and six extensions, and the Small Business tier includes five numbers and unlimited extensions.
 Each number comes with unlimited minutes for domestic calls.

 Google Voice offers integrations with Google Hangouts but lacks the ability to connect to other solutions.
 It doesn’t even have Gmail integration, which is disappointing considering that they are both Google products.
-If integrations are important to you, Grasshopper is an ideal fit.
+If integrations are important to you, Grasshopper is a more ideal fit.